api3dao/vitepress-docs/docs/dev/frontmatter.md

 The frontmatter must be at the top of the Markdown file, and must take the form of valid YAML set between triple-dashed lines.
-Each page must contain
-$frontmatter which is used to provide navigation, navigation labels, and search criteria.
+Each page must contain `$frontmatter` which is used to provide navigation, navigation labels, and search criteria.
+Below is the `$frontmatter` for this page.

 ```yaml
 ---